A Complete Guide to Series

 _index.md

-in the series directory.Set up the
+in the series directory._index.md

 How Do Series Work?